TanYa-Go/TanjaG.Portfolio/README.md

 * Responsive design
 * Registration functionality
 * Log In and Out functionality
-* Dashboard where user can access the functionalityies they have with their credentials
+* Dashboard where user can access the functionalities they have with their credentials
 * As an admin:
     * CRUD Operations
    * Skills